fsantanna/dyn-lex/doc/manual.md

 A call expects an expression of type [`func`](#prototypes) and an optional list of expressions as arguments enclosed by parenthesis.
-If the argument is a [lambda expression](#lambdas), then the parenthesis can be omitted.
 Each argument is expected to match a parameter of the function declaration.
 A call transfers control to the function, which runs to completion and returns control with a value, which substitutes the call.